-Fraser Health's current performance for hospital sepsis is meeting target.
-We continue to perform better that the BC and national average on this indicator.
-Our hospitals' year-to-date results show that all but five sites (Abbotsford Regional, Chilliwack General, Delta, Eagle Ridge, and Surrey Memorial) are meeting their internal targets.
-Year over year, our rate has been equal or better every fiscal period this year compared to last.
-Our annual performance trend continues to show steady and consistent performance for this indicator.
+Fraser Health's current performance for hospital sepsis is 3.5, which is meeting the target of 3.8.
+We continue to perform better than the national average on this indicator.
+Our hospitals' year-to-date results show that all but six sites (Chilliwack General, Delta, Fraser Canyon, Langley Memorial, Royal Columbian, and Surrey Memorial) are meeting their internal targets.

 In-hospital acquired sepsis is a Patient Safety Priority for Fraser Health and is monitored closely by clinical leaders at all 12 acute care sites.
 Site leadership continues to develop quality and safety-focused action plans that incorporate best practices to prevent care-sensitive adverse events, both at the patient care unit level and at an overall site perspective, focusing on prevention.
-Part of this is to educate all Healthcare Providers on early prevention, recognition and treatment of Hospital Acquired Sepsis and to improve the uptake and utilization of tools for the healthcare teams to identify and treat treat hospital acquired sepsis and diagnose it early.
+Part of this is to educate all Healthcare Providers on early prevention, recognition and treatment of Hospital Acquired Sepsis and to improve the uptake and utilization of tools for the healthcare teams to identify and treat hospital acquired sepsis and diagnose it early.